Kunsect/laradock/DOCUMENTATION/content/introduction/index.md

 You can turn On/Off as many instances of as any container without worrying about the configurations, everything works like a charm.

 - **Database Engines:**
-MySQL - MariaDB - Percona - MongoDB - Neo4j - RethinkDB - MSSQL - PostgreSQL - Postgres-PostGIS.
+MySQL - Percona - Neo4j - RethinkDB - MSSQL - PostgreSQL - Postgres-PostGIS.
-- **Database Management:**
-PhpMyAdmin - Adminer - PgAdmin
 - **Cache Engines:**
 Redis - Memcached - Aerospike
 - **PHP Servers:**
-NGINX - Apache2 - Caddy
+NGINX - Apache2
 - **PHP Compilers:**
 PHP FPM - HHVM
 - **Message Queueing:**